 Fly to the city of Lhasa, the heart and soul of Tibet.
 This afternoon is at leisure to help acclimatise to the altitude.

 The Potala Palace is an architectural wonder towering over the city from its seat on Marpo Ri (Red Mountain).
 The Potala, the former winter palace of the Dalai Lama, houses thousands of rooms filled with old treasures from intricate shrines to beautiful frescoes.
 This afternoon, explore Norbulingka, the former summer residence of the Dalai Lama, set in parkland just outside the city.
 Also visit a local Tibetan arts and crafts shop.
 Enjoy a traditional Tibetan dinner and dance performance in the evening.

-Fly to Chengdu, capital of Sichuan Province.
-After a tour of Jinli Street, there will be a delicious Sichuanese meal to savour.
+Fly to Chengdu, the capital of Sichuan Province.
+This evening, there will be a delicious Sichuanese meal to savour.